DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/news/2017-08-20-materialdesign-report.md

 mappings.
 Two specific mappings are studied: The fracture strength of Ti64, and the Young's modulus of sandstone.
 The fracture strength is computed by an explicit solver on a particle model of the Ti64 microstructure (see [the development of the model][Ti64model]).
-The Young's modulus is computed by **Yang?**.
+The Young's modulus is computed via Strong Contrast Expansion method, which expresses the elastic properties of a heterogeneous materials in terms of individual phase properties as well as microstructural parameters involving integration of correlation functions.
 Our findings are as follows.

 In the sandstone case, we used 40 images for training an initial residual network.
 We then used the developed generative model to create an additional 400 sandstone samples around those that